Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 * Greyscale, Sepia, Blur, Sharpen, Component extraction
 * Level Adjustment, Compression, Color correction
 * Live histogram of the image
+* A preview available as a split view for the following functionalities: blur, sharpen, sepia, greyscale, color correction and levels adjustment

 The View component `ImageManipulatorView` is a class that extends the JFrame class from Java Swing and incorporates a variety of Swing components to construct the graphical user interface (GUI).
 Here is a concise overview of the Swing components utilized: